-SRTA has recently launched Getting On Board, a broad based service improvement initiative for SRTA.
+Getting On Board is a broad based service improvement initiative for SRTA.
 The goal is to improve fixed route service to make it easier to connect with the places you need to go.
-The program will look at elements of service such as bus stops, schedules, fixed route alignments, and unmet service needs.
+The program is looking at elements of service such as bus stops, schedules, fixed route alignments, and unmet service needs.

 Bringing Better Bus Stops to the SRTA Service Area

 Bus stops are the “gateway” to transit, and SRTA wants to ensure that all bus stops offer the highest comfort and accessibility for passengers.
 SRTA Getting On Board looks at current bus stop locations, conditions, and amenities to create design guidelines and improvement plans that will make taking the bus easier, faster, and more comfortable.

 Bus Stop Design Guidelines

 SRTA serves more than 1,100 bus stops in 7 different Massachusetts communities.
 We know that our stops could be improved with additional shelters, more passenger information, and better spacing.
 Bus Stop Design Guidelines will assist the region with improving all current and future SRTA bus stops and ensuring that they are consistent.

 Incorporate national best practices around bus stop design and spacing

 Reflect agency, passenger, and stakeholder priorities